 30. Sunbeam Studios, Notting Hill

-If you have your heart set on having a city wedding but are open to other places in the UK, be sure to read our round up of the best city wedding venues from across the UK!
+If you have your heart set on having a city wedding but are open to other places in the UK, be sure to check out these city wedding venues!